ngolebiewski/turtle_code_python/readme.md

     - Should all be SQUARE format.
 - Run `python3 turtle_encoder.py`
 - See below for CLI flags
+- Pulls images from the /images folder.
+So you can drop any left-facing images of whatever creature or object or abstract notion represented in pixels in there.
+Right now it has the turtles that the students painted in class.

 ## SAMPLE USAGE with OPTIONAL CLI FLAGS
 - `python3 turtle_encoder.py -W 10 -H 8 -C 2 -R 300`